 - If you think you are being followed, cross the road or go into a shop and stay there until you're sure you're safe.

-Be aware and keep your possessions safe:
+To help prevent personal theft, be aware and keep your possessions safe:

 - Never leave your bags or other valuables unattended in public places.